Dr. Randi Fredricks, Ph.D

 “Relationships are something that brings us the most joy in life.
 My personal life experience and own therapy have given me compassion for the twists and turns that relationships take.
 By respecting the unique nature of each individual, I have seen firsthand how a steady counseling relationship can make all the difference.”

 Since 1985, she has worked with individuals and couples helping them to improve their lives.
 Her work in counseling began treating men, women and families affected by alcoholism and other types of addiction.

 Dr. Fredricks received her journalism training from Santa Clara University and graduated from there with a BA in Communications in 1991 after completing published research on communications.

 Her first book, Healing & Wholeness: Complementary and Alternative Therapies for Mental Health, is used as a textbook on integrating natural medicine into counseling, psychotherapy, and psychology.
 Her second book Fasting: An Exceptional Human Experience is about the long history of fasting for medical, psychological, spiritual, and political reasons.
-Her latest book Alternative Treatments for Anxiety and Alternative Treatments for Depression provide revolutionary remedies for healing anxiety through proven all-natural methods.
+Her latest books Alternative Treatments for Anxiety and Alternative Treatments for Depression provide revolutionary remedies for healing anxiety and depression through proven all-natural methods.